 The occurrence of particular health effects from exposure to ionizing radiation is a complicated function of numerous factors including:

 - Size of dose received.
 The higher the dose of radiation received, the higher the likelihood of health effects.

-resulting damage than blood forming organs housed in the torso.
+- Part of the body exposed.
+Extremities such as the hands or feet are able to receive a greater amount of radiation with less resulting damage than blood forming organs housed in the torso.
 See radiosensitivity page for more information.

-to the effects of radiation than others.
+- Biological differences.
+Some individuals are more sensitive to the effects of radiation than others.
 Studies have not been able to conclusively determine the differences.

-classified as being either stochastic or nonstochastic.
+The effects of ionizing radiation upon humans are often broadly classified as being either stochastic or nonstochastic.
 These two terms are discussed more in the next few pages.